smit1998/Dungeon-Hero/README.md

 * Added constructor in DungeonLoader to allow for easy testing
 * Created map to test player interaction with entities

 **Duy**
 * completed method implementation for goal related classes

+##### 17/07/2020

+**Fergus**
+* Completed implementation of basic goals using observer pattern
+* Added method in entity to allow for visibility manipulation
+* Added sort before loading entities in the Dungeon loader so that floor switch entities are loaded first

 ### Week-08